-If an agency doesn’t manage their cash flow correctly, they’ll always be chasing other accounts in order to cover their mismanaged business costs.
+If an agency doesn’t manage its cash flow correctly, it’ll always be chasing other accounts in order to cover its mismanaged business costs.

 Have you been in a situation where your marketing agency suddenly becomes unresponsive to your emails or calls?
 It’s probably because they’re taking on more work than they can handle in order to manage their finances.